 I needed stronger fingers and I knew that if I could stick with it, hangboarding would get me where I wanted to be.
 This time though, I would make it impossible to fail.

 On the topic of goal setting, author Tim Ferriss uses the approach of “rigging the game so that you can’t lose.”
 As an example, instead of saying that you will do core workouts five times a week, pick a much smaller goal, like twice a week.
-That way, if you only hit four days one week, instead of being a failure and potentially quitting, you just hit two more times than your goal.
-Celebration pizza!
+That way, if you only hit four days one week, instead of being a failure and potentially quitting, you just doubled your goal.
+Celebration pizza.
 Eventually, as you create a habit out of the initial goal, you can slowly increase the measurement.
 I decided to take this approach with hangboarding.

 It didn’t take long for me to think up the lowest commitment hangboard routine possible.
 Two hangs, no added weight, just the smallest edge that I could comfortably hang for 10 seconds.
 It came out to be 20 seconds of work, no real set-up time necessary since I wasn’t adding weight, and it was brief enough that it didn’t detract from the rest of my climbing session.